ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 - 1,000,000 UFO in LP = 1,000,000 shares
 - Shares never change regardless of token fluctuations in the pool
 - Shares determine your position in the reward pool for the 3% LP fee
-- As of May 2026, LP providers earn ~3x more rewards than holders
+- As of May 2026, LP providers are earning 2.75x more rewards than holders

 ## Supported LP Pairs
-UFO is an opportunity for holders of these assets to pair with UFO and earn rewards:
+UFO is an opportunity for holders of these assets to pair with UFO and earn rewards in PLS:
 - HEX
 - eHEX
 - PLS
 - PLSX
 - INC
-- pTGC -
+- pTGC
 - pDAI

 ## Richard Heart Core Assets